General traveller leaflet

 Most vaccinations give years of protection.
 Some vaccinations need to be repeated

 to give good and long-lasting protection.
-You can find information on the website
+Information on this can be found on the website

 Taking medicines with you when travelling